 Do I have a smart TV?

 If you’ve bought a new TV within the past couple of years then there’s a good chance that it has smart functions.
-If you have any kind of service on your TV that requires an internet connection – YouTube, TED talks, browser, apps like Facebook or Twitter – then you have a smart TV.
+If you have any kind of service on your TV that requires an internet connection – YouTube, a browser, apps like Facebook or Twitter – then you have a smart TV.

 If you’ve never noticed any of these functions then have a poke around on your TV remote for any button with ‘smart’ or ‘hub’ written on it.